 Step 3: Instal & activate the plugin “Header and Footer” to your site.

 Step 4: Go back to your menu on the left side, select Settings and then Insert Headers and Footers

 Step 5: Open the plugin & look for “Scripts in header” and paste the Facebook Pixel code to the associated box.

 Step 6: Click save & refresh.

-One benefit of using this plugin is that unlike directly adding the code, when you change themes the plugin will not require you to resubmit your Facebook Pixel code.
+One benefit of using this plugin is that unlike directly adding the code when you change themes the plugin will not require you to resubmit your Facebook Pixel code.

-Recommendation: If you are only interested using Facebook Pixel on a single site, try installing “The Facebook Pixel Helper” for Chrome from Facebook.
+Recommendation: If you are only interested in using Facebook Pixel on a single site, try installing “The Facebook Pixel Helper” for Chrome from Facebook.
 It gives you the ability to see events happening in almost real time.